In the article we’ll throw light on A/B testing of push notifications and explain the peculiarities of the process.

-A/B test (or split-test) is an experiment, during which the user is shown different variants of ad materials (for example, push notifications) and then, according to their reactions, the conditions under which the success is higher are estimated.
+A/B test (or split-test) is an experiment, during which the user is shown different variants of ad materials (for example, push notifications) and then, according to their reactions, the successful elements that bring conversion are estimated.

 A/B tests aim to identify the most appropriate variant for conversion, then scale it and get profit.
 It can be applied to find a profitable lander-offer combination at the start and for its optimization during campaign running.
 It’s necessary to avoid burning out of successful creatives.

 So, you’ve made up a creative: have chosen an icon and the main image, have written a headline and description.
 Here is variant A from A/B term.
 If you change just one element in this creative, for example, the main image, you will get variant B.

 At RichAds you can run creatives’ split test within usual campaign launching.
 You won’t need any additional instruments.
 Add to your campaign creatives and lander-offer combinations you want to compare.
 You can test simultaneously up to 10 creatives.